USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

   * Capitalize the first word of each bulleted item.
   * Include punctuation at the end of each bulleted item.
-  * Use the **current fields** as needed.
+  * Use the **Current fields** as needed.
 Some fields are not required or always necessary.

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">